dotnet/roslynator/docs/HowToConfigureAnalyzers.md

 ## How to Suppress a Diagnostic

-If you want to disable an analyzer completely you have use a rule set.
+> Note: If you want to disable an analyzer completely you have use a rule set.
-But if you want to suppress a diagnostic you have to use either `SuppressMessageAttribute` or `#pragma warning` preprocessor directive.

-### Add `SuppressMessageAttribute` to Containing Declaration
+### Suppress Diagnostic for a Declaration

 ```csharp
 [SuppressMessage("Readability", "RCS1008", Justification = "<Pending>")]